AIME Machine Learning Framework Container Management

 to remove the container.

-Warning: the container will be unrecoverable deleted only data stored in the /workspace directory will be kept.
+Warning: the container will be unrecoverable deleted only data stored in the /workspace and /data and /models directory will be kept.
 Only use to clean up containers which are not needed any more.

-to update the container managment system to latest version.
+to update the container management system to the latest version.

 The container system and container repo will be updated to latest version.
 Run this command to check if new framework versions are available.
 On most systems privileged access (sudo password) is required to do so.